GokuMohandas/mlops-course/README.md

 <h1><img width="30" src="https://madewithml.com/static/images/rounded_logo.png">&nbsp;<a href="https://madewithml.com/">Made With ML</a></h1>
 Applied ML · MLOps · Production
 <br>
-Join 20K+ developers in learning how to responsibly <a href="https://madewithml.com/about/">deliver value</a> with applied ML.
+Join 20K+ developers in learning how to responsibly <a href="https://madewithml.com/about/">deliver value</a> with ML.
 </div>

 <br>